Schedule Your Inspection Today

 The second phase of the new construction process is conducted when the structure has reached the stage when drywall and insulation are ready to be installed.
 Ideally about 80% of electrical and plumbing roughs-ins are completed.

 The purpose of the pre-drywall inspection is to identify defective or sub-standard installation practices before the installation of the exterior cladding, interior insulation, and drywall occurs.
 Once those materials cover the interior & exterior of the home, the opportunity for inspection is gone!
-You do not want to miss the phase!
+You do not want to miss this phase!

 Final Inspection